dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 -->
 [!code-csharp[OnConfiguring](../../../samples/core/ChangeTracking/ChangeDetectionAndNotifications/ChangeTrackingProxiesSamples.cs?name=OnConfiguring)]

-Creating a dynamic proxy involves creating a new, dynamic .NET type (using [Castle.Core](https://www.nuget.org/packages/Castle.Core/)), which inherits from the entity type and then overrides all property setters.
+Creating a dynamic proxy involves creating a new, dynamic .NET type (using the [Castle.Core](https://www.nuget.org/packages/Castle.Core/) proxies implementation), which inherits from the entity type and then overrides all property setters.
 Entity types for proxies must therefore be types that can be inherited from and must have properties that can be overridden.
 Also, collection navigations created explicitly must implement <xref:System.Collections.Specialized.INotifyCollectionChanged> For example:

 <!--
     public class Blog